EHR Technology in a University Setting

 Calendar: Another feature that McLean expects to be very helpful is the scheduler, which he says can assist in practice management and ensure optimal efficiency.
 “The calendar gives us the ability to look and see how efficient we are in managing the therapy rooms at the respective three clinics as well as to do comparisons across the three clinics in terms of how we’re utilizing the space and managing the students’ time,” he says.

-Billing: The way Valant’s EHR system integrates both billing and the clinical work, which allows the university to access and track the billing information on its own, will also be invaluable, says McLean.
+Billing: The way Valant’s EHR system integrates billing and clinical work, which allows the university to access and track the billing information on its own, will also be invaluable, says McLean.
 “Particularly given the fact that we are moving toward Medi-Cal billing because we have Valant, that’s going to be very useful for us, ensuring quality assurance in the level of tracking that the state requires,” notes McLean.

 Dashboard: Walker says the dashboard specifics of Valant’s EHR are of special significance, and add another dimension of workflow efficiency than she’s never seen before.
 Offering two separate dashboards, one for clinical information and the other for billing, was all about filling a need—a need specific to behavioral health providers, says Lischner.